 Update your resume

-Even if you think your resume has been meticulously maintained, take another look at it before you start applying to jobs.
-Chances are, there are spots that can be trimmed or enhanced for maximum impact.
-If you recently had a big win in your current role, and it can be quantified with stats or percentages, include it in your accomplishments.
+Even if you feel like your resume has been carefully maintained throughout your career, thoughtfully review it before you start applying to jobs.
+Chances are, there are spots that can be trimmed, enhanced, or updated.
+For example, say you recently had a big win in your current role (and it can be quantified with stats or percentages).
+Including that win in resume can make make you stand out among other candidates.

 Here are some other considerations for sprucing up your resume before you start the job hunt: